 Singapore Employment Pass

 The Singapore Employment Pass allows you to work in Singapore.
-To qualify, you have to earn at least $4,500 a month working in a Singapore-based managerial, executive, or specialized job role.
+To qualify, you have to earn at least $5,000 (for non-financial services) and $5,500 (for financial services) a month working in a Singapore-based managerial, executive, or specialized job role.

 If you want to, you can start your own Singapore company and hire yourself as the director.
 However, it isn’t cheap to start a company in Singapore.
 Additionally, Singapore businesses have to pay a tax of up to 17% on their worldwide income.

 This pass lasts for two years and can be renewed for three years after that.

 Another option is the Singapore Global Investor Program.
 This program allows you to obtain permanent residence in Singapore by investing at least SGD 10 million into a start-up business, existing business, or approved fund.